chinedufn/swift-bridge/book/src/bridge-module/extern-rust/README.md

 # extern "Rust"

-`extern "Rust` sections are used to expose Rust types and functions over FFI so that they can used from Swift code.
+`extern "Rust` sections are used to expose Rust types and functions over FFI so that they can be used from Swift code.

 ```rust
 mod science;